lrstanley/marill/README.md

    --debug-log FILE         Log debugging information to FILE --result-file FILE       Dump result template into FILE (will overwrite!)
-   --no-updates             Don't check to see if there are updates --urls                   Print the list of urls as if they were going to be scanned --tests                  Print the list of tests that are loaded and would be used --tests-extended         Same as --tests, with extra information --threads n              Use n threads to fetch data (0 defaults to server cores/2) (default: 0) --delay DURATION         Delay DURATION before each resource is crawled (e.g. 5s, 1m, 100ms) (default: 0s) --http-timeout DURATION  DURATION before an http request is timed out (e.g. 5s, 10s, 1m) (default: 10s)
+   --no-updates             Don't check to see if there are updates --threads n              Use n threads to fetch data (0 defaults to server cores/2) (default: 0) --delay DURATION         Delay DURATION before each resource is crawled (e.g. 5s, 1m, 100ms) (default: 0s) --http-timeout DURATION  DURATION before an http request is timed out (e.g. 5s, 10s, 1m) (default: 10s)